Ready to branch out from plain ketchup with your French fries? This creamy, lightly spicy French fry sauce recipe is the best!

 Note: It won’t keep as long if there are double dippers in your family or if the sauce is left sitting out on the counter for an extended period of time.
 Better just to take out what you need and keep the rest in the fridge.

 - ½ cup mayonnaise

 - 1 tablespoon apple cider vinegar

 - 1 teaspoon yellow mustard

 - 1 teaspoon hot sauce (such as Frank’s)

 - In a small bowl or large measuring cup, stir all ingredients together.

-- Serve cold with French fries, chips, or as a spread on burgers or other sandwich.
-Store leftovers in fridge.
+- Serve cold with French fries, chips, or as a spread on burgers or other sandwiches.
+Refrigerate until needed.

-- Store leftovers in a tightly covered bowl or jar in your fridge for about a week.
+- Refrigerate fry sauce in a tightly covered bowl or jar for up to 1 week.
 Stir before serving.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.